emberjs/website/source/blog/2018-04-20-the-emberjs-times-issue-43.md

 ---

 ## [We love Ember.js Times 😍](https://embercommunity.slack.com/messages/C8P6UPWNN/)
 Do you?
 If so, contribute!
-The Ember.js Times is always looking for people to help spread the word about all things Ember.
+The Ember Times is always looking for people to help spread the word about all things Ember.
 Drop by the Slack channel to [say "hi!"](https://embercommunity.slack.com/messages/C8P6UPWNN/) and learn how to get started.

 ---